Vercel vs Netlify: Battle of the Composable Web platforms

 I would say go with Netlify if you are creating a small project like a blog.
 Plenty of services come out of the box, and Netlify’s free tier allows commercial use.

 Also, if you’re developing your project with Next.js, Vercel is a great option because all the tools, like CLI, are tailored to work seamlessly with Next.js.
+Generally, Vercel is a bit more friendlier for a CLI based workflow, while Netlify is more suited for a UI based approach.

 One last thing to consider is serverless functions: Vercel features Edge caching, while Netlify Edge offers asynchronous procedures.
 So if you’re planning to execute the same Edge function repeatedly, Vercel should be your choice.
 Alternatively, if you need background processing, go with Netlify.